EnQuery: Ensemble Policies for Diverse Query-Generation in Preference Alignment of Robot Navigation: Introduction

 In contrast for the alignment process of large language models (LLM), it has become a best practice to ask for user ranking between two different outputs for a single input prompt~\cite{wang_aligning_2023}.
 This is possible due to the generative and non-deterministic nature of these LLMs.
 With deterministic policies however, this approach would result in two identical outputs, leaving no room for a preference choice of the user.

-In this paper, we present ensemble policies as possible solution for query diversity under identical policy-input on deterministic policies, see Fig.~\ref{fig:motivation}.
+In this paper, we therefore present ensemble policies as possible solution for query diversity under identical policy-input on deterministic policies, see Fig.~\ref{fig:motivation}.
 On a given navigation task, we train the ensemble with a regularization term that encourages dissimilar outputs of the individual ensemble members.

 We apply the proposed method to a human-centric robot navigation task employing ensemble queries to capture distance-related preferences.
 We comprehensively test this approach starting with an analysis of the queries generated by the ensemble.
-We then assess a reward model trained on these queries and finally align a baseline-objective navigation policy to align with the collected preferences.
-For the qualitative analysis, we introduce a novel behavior explainability visualization scheme for mobile robot policies that captures full scene behavior in a single plot.
-As we demonstrate in the results, our method outperforms a state-of-the-art querying baseline approach in low-query regimes, ultimately enabling more query-efficient feedback processes.
+We then assess a reward model trained on these queries and finally align a baseline-objective navigation policy to reflect the collected preferences.

-In summary, the \textbf{main contributions} of our work are: \begin{itemize} \item EnQuery, an ensemble approach for query generation enabled by a regularization term that ensures behavioral ensemble diversity. \item An extensive quantitative and qualitative analysis of the full query-to-alignment pipeline demonstrating superiority of our method in preference reflection for low query numbers, compared to a common baseline approach. \item A novel visualization scheme for enhanced explainability of navigation policies of mobile robots. \end{itemize}
+The \textbf{main contributions} of our work are the following: \begin{itemize} \item EnQuery, an ensemble approach for query generation enabled by a regularization term that ensures behavioral ensemble diversity. \item An extensive quantitative and qualitative analysis of the full query-to-alignment pipeline demonstrating superiority of our method in preference reflection for low query numbers, compared to a state-of-the-art baseline approach, ultimately enabling more query-efficient feedback processes. \item A novel visualization scheme for enhanced behavior explainability of mobile robot navigation policies of mobile robots that captures full scene behavior in a single plot. \end{itemize}